 Read here to discover more!
 You may join this discussion by submitting your comments using the comments submission form at the end of this webpage.

-Which deserves the 'Best Plasma TV' title:
+Which deserves the ‘Best Plasma TV’ title: Samsung or Panasonic?

 We have recently published two detailed reviews covering Samsung and Panasonic upper-tier series for 2012, namely the E6500, E7000, and E8000 Samsung plasma HDTVs, and Panasonic ST50, GT50, and VT50 plasma TVs.
 As expected, both TV makers are offering extremely capable HDTVs with one of the best HD pictures we have ever seen.
 Even mid-tier 2012 HDTVs from both brands are capable of a surprisingly superior picture, with a picture quality that is almost ‘on par’ with that of the Panasonic VT50 and the Samsung E8000 series flagship HDTVs.